 files for graphics even if you have placed them within the Word file.

 Files can be submitted electronically or sent on a CD.

 116 Hoke Smith, Athens, Ga 30602

-- If you plan to work with an outside design or print vendor, or if you plan to submit a video, you will need to alert the publications editor.
+- If you plan to work with an outside design or print vendor, or if you plan to submit a video, you will need to alert the publication editor.

-- You will receive an email with a PDF proof of your publication so you can review it and make any changes before it is made available to the general public on the Extension publications website and Publications on Demand system.
+- You will receive an email with a PDF proof of your publication, so you can review it and make any changes before it is published.

 - You will be contacted every three years to review your publication to ensure it remains up-to-date.